<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Your accountant wants to be part of your management team

-According to farm financial experts, farmers developing successful business strategies and transition plans should meet with their accountant at least once outside tax season.
+When it comes to meeting with an accountant focused on tax planning, experts agree that producers developing successful business strategies and transition plans should meet with their accountant at least once outside tax season.
 This can prevent short-term issues and pursue longer-term goals.

 For Shawn Deyell, a chartered professional accountant and partner with RLB based in Guelph, Ont., once-a-year meetings inevitably focus on addressing immediate tax issues.
-This means short-term needs displace all other topics.
+This means short-term needs take precedence over all other topics.

 “That same meeting is not the best place for planning,” Deyell says.
 “Instead of being a financial janitor and tidying up after the fact, how do we make a plan going forward?”